wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/pt2_depths/story.md

 Your craft moves closer to investigate and you send out another ping, this time more focused, and the holographic ship display flickers and refines.
 The outlines of sealed entrances are visible, unnecessary with the ship torn apart as it is.
-Sea growth is mostly absent from the hull, surprisingly, except for a radial pattern of some sort of crystal-shaped growth.
+Sea growth is mostly absent from the hull, to your surprise, except for a radial pattern of some sort of crystal-shaped growth.
 Infrared imaging shows a dim glow of heat at its center.

 "What we have here, *ladies and gentlemen* or *gentlemen* or *<first>*" breaks in Karengo, "is a Gate Hauler.